-You may wish to establish an Emergency Planning Committee at your education and care service.
+You may wish to establish an Emergency Planning Committee at your service.

-In the case of a sole educator operating a service from their residence or an approved venue, such as Family Day Care, an approved provider, nominated supervisor or coordinator can form part of the committee.
+In the case of a sole educator operating a service from their residence or an approved venue, (such as FDC), an approved provider, nominated supervisor or coordinator can form part of the committee.

 The purpose of an EPC is to ensure all the key functions and tasks that need to be undertaken during an emergency are properly allocated and educators and staff know who is responsible for what.
 This co-ordination is critical during an emergency.

-It is possible, in the event of an emergency, that some of the staff or educators that you have assigned emergency roles (such as fire warden) may be away from your service.
-Therefore, it is important that all staff and educators are familiar with your Emergency Management Plan, so that even new starters know what to do in the event of an emergency.
+In the event of an emergency, it is possible that some of the staff or educators that you have assigned emergency roles (such as fire warden) may be away from your service.
+Therefore, it is important that all staff and educators, even new starters, are familiar with your EMP so they know what to do in the event of an emergency.

-- Communication is a vital element of any emergency response, whether that be a safety exercise or a response to a real incident.
+- Communication is a vital element of any emergency response, whether you are conducting a safety exercise or responding to a real incident.
 You may want to develop a communication plan and rehearse it to test its effectiveness in an emergency.
 When preparing communication plans and procedures, you may consider the department’s sample template to decide what is communicated before, during and after an emergency.

 - Some service directors/coordinators may feel that they must retain control of communications.
 However, in the event of an emergency, communications outside of the service will need to occur simultaneously to emergency services, the approved provider, families etc. This will often require more than one person.

-- Family Day Care services should consider plans for communication when one or multiple residences are responding to an emergency simultaneously.
+- FDC services should consider plans for communication when one or multiple residences are responding to an emergency simultaneously.

 - Assembly areas should be appropriate for all hazards (not just bushfires), such as internal fires, floods and gas leaks.

-- Emergency evacuation routes are required to be kept clear at all times whilst children are being educated and cared for at the service.
-This includes routes which egress through areas of a premise which are not part of the approved learning space.
+- Emergency evacuation routes are required to be kept clear at all times while children are being educated and cared for at the service.
+This includes routes which egress through areas of a premise that are not part of the approved learning space.

-- At Family Day Care residences, and all centre-based services where emergency routes are not part of the approved learning space, you are required to conduct risk minimisation activities as part of your emergency response procedure.
+- At FDC residences and all centre-based services where emergency routes are not part of the approved learning space, you are required to conduct risk minimisation activities as part of your emergency response procedure.
 You should consider any hazards which may cause risk of harm to children.
 These may include medications or dangerous items.

-- In case the nature of the incident prevents you from relocating to your primary off-site assembly point (such as heavy winds or a fallen tree), then having at least one additional off-site assembly point should be strongly considered in your Emergency Management Plan.
+- In case the nature of the incident prevents you from relocating to your primary off-site assembly point (such as heavy winds or a fallen tree), having at least one additional off-site assembly point should be strongly considered in your EMP.

 - You may wish to consider having one offsite assembly point close by (such as a school within close-proximity) and another point further away (perhaps in the opposite direction).

-- You may wish to consult with your local council to ﬁnd out where the pre-determined assembly areas are in the event of a large-scale emergency such as a bushﬁre or other area-wide natural disaster.
-Please visit the Office of Local Government website for to find your local council contact information here.
+- You may wish to consult with your local council to ﬁnd out where the pre-determined assembly areas are in the event of a large-scale emergency, such as a bushﬁre or other area-wide natural disaster.
+Please visit the Office of Local Government website to find your local council contact information.